Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Conclusion

 \section{Conclusion}

-We have introduced an expressive yet efficient parametrization of transition matrices for selective state-space models manifesting in the \name{} architecture.
-Theoretically, \name{}s can emulate arbitrary finite-state automata while reaching the lower bound on the state size required to do so in the worst case.
-They are significantly more efficient than the similarly performant unstructured SD-SSM, and reach a new state-of-the-art in synthetic state-tracking tasks.
-We verifed its effectiveness on a novel \emph{state-tracking in natural language} benchmark.
-Among the investigated time-variant SSMs, \name on average performs best on tasks requiring the processing of long sequences (up to 4k), and exhibits high performance on time-series classification with long sequences.
+We introduced an expressive and efficient structured sparse parametrization of transition matrices for time-varying SSMs manifesting in the \name{} architecture.
+Theoretically, \name{} can emulate arbitrary finite-state automata while reaching the lower bound on the network depth and state size required to do so in the worst case.
+It is significantly more efficient than unstructured SSMs and reaches a new state-of-the-art in synthetic state-tracking tasks.
+Among the investigated time-varying SSMs, \name on average performs best on tasks from the LRA benchmark requiring the processing of long sequences (up to 4k), and additionally exhibits high performance on multivariate time-series classification with long sequences (up to 17k), demonstrating performance within standard error of the state-of-the-art SSM.
+Finally, we verified its effectiveness in a hybrid Attention-SSM architecture on a novel state-tracking in natural language task, showing that it can track non-solvable automaton states even when the inputs are redundantly encoded in variable-length English sentences.

-\paragraph{Limitations and Future Work} Although we significantly improve upon the scalability of SD-SSMs while retaining its favorable expressivity, \name{}s still incur overhead when generating the $P(u_t)$ matrices.
-Our future work will investigate how \name{} can benefit from more efficient one-hot column matrix generation strategies, and how it can be utilized in large-scale pretraining.
+\paragraph{Limitations and Future Work} Although we significantly improve upon the scalability of SD-SSM while retaining its favorable expressivity, \name{} still incurs overhead when generating the $P(u_t)$ matrices.
+Our future work will investigate how our method can benefit from more efficient one-hot column matrix generation strategies, and how it can be utilized in large-scale pretraining.